Skip to content

 refinance rates

 Now, a rate and term refinance should result in the least amount of default risk because the borrower is likely reducing their monthly payment in the process.
+That’s generally the reason to refinance in the first place.

 This happens via a lower interest rate and possibly a lower outstanding balance (paid down since origination) spread out over a brand-new loan term.